SeattleTestbed/docs/Contributing/README.md

  1. Start by reading the [Seattle docs](../README.md).
 This will give you a better sense of what Seattle is and how its structured, and contains pointers to the programming documentation as well.
+The [Contributor's Page](ContributorsPage.wiki) has even more reading material and links.

  2. Join our [mailing list](https://groups.google.com/forum/?hl=en#!forum/seattle-devel)!
  This is where you can find help and look for interesting news relating to